alaraayan/project-1/README.md

 Also, as it was a solo project, and the first project we ever did, I didn't ask for help as much as I should have.
 I believed I should persevere and fix things myself, which in the end had the opposite effect and got me frustrated and I ended up losing time.
 These two points really taught me valuable lessons and I shifted my mindset moving forward.

-Another key takeaway for me that translated into a bigger lesson was the movement of the ghosts.
+Another key takeaway for me that translated into a bigger lesson, was the movement of the ghosts.
 This turned out to be much more complex than I had initially thought, I ended up breaking things down a lot and taking it step by step which in the end helped me speed up.
 Seeing this was a real eye opener.
 </p>

 ## Future Features